PaulD95-git/RPSLS/README.md

 2. Go to the repository's **Settings**.
 3. Under the **Pages** section, select the branch to deploy from (usually `main` or `master`).
 4. The site will be available at the provided GitHub Pages URL.
-5. The live game can be accessed [here].
+5. The live game can be accessed [here](https://pauld95-git.github.io/RPSLS/).

 ---